My Dad's Bigger Than Your Dad Festival

-As per any festival the line up is liable to change, and while intended start times are published for all acts playing please be aware that at events as complex as this there can be unforeseen delays, therefore the organisers and festival staff / volunteers cannot be held responsible for any changes to acts playing and / or start times that result in you missing a performance.
+As at any festival, the artist line up is liable to change, and while intended start times are published for all acts playing please be aware that at events as complex as this there can be unforeseen delays.
+The organisers and festival staff / volunteers cannot be held responsible for any changes to acts playing and / or start times that result in you missing a performance.

-For the latest information on line ups and timings before and throughout the festival please make sure you check or are subscribed to any of the My Dad’s Bigger Than Your Dad Festival social media channels, and if there are any changes on the day these will be announced at regular intervals.
+For the latest information on line ups and timings before and throughout the festival please make sure you check or are subscribed to any of the My Dad’s Bigger Than Your Dad Festival social media channels.
+If there are any changes on the day these will be announced at regular intervals.